anhhdng/Voice-Assistant-Alexa-on-Raspberry-Pi/README.md

    ```
    ./ngrok http 5000
    ```
-4. We will use the second Forwarding URL (the one starts with https://)
+4. We will use the second Forwarding URL (the one starts with https://) later on in Amazon Developer Console

 ## Amazon Developer Console
 1. Create a new skill using "Create Skill" button